When Scent enters the nose, it travels through the cranial nerves strait to the olfactory bulbs and these bulbs trigger a reaction.

 How does it work?

-When scent enters the nose, it travels through the cranial nerves straight to the olfactory bulbs (shown here in green).
+When scent enters the nose, it travels through the cranial nerves straight to the olfactory bulbs (shown here in pink).

 These bulbs transmit smell and information from the nose to the brain and access the amygdalae (shown here in pink) with its primary role to process memory, decision-making and create emotional reactions.

 So to put it simply, when you smell something, your brain triggers a reaction of some kind.

 Is the smell of some perfumes or colognes.

 Next time you walk down the street and someone walks past and you catch a waft of a smell that you recognise just think of the memory that smell brings up for you.

 For example: Lets say that smell is the cologne/perfume that your ex wore.
 Now depending on the experience you had with your ex, depends on what triggers and emotions are released.
 You may feel sad and start to miss them or it may trigger a negative emotion and you won’t like the smell at all!